NHS IVF Eligibility Calculator (updated February 2026)

 • A set number of treatment rounds, based on your local ICB policy

-• Initial fertility investigations: Not all GP practices or ICBs cover early tests like AMH, thyroid function, or semen analysis.
-You might need to pay privately to get started — especially if you’re planning to bring results to your GP to speed up a referral.
+• Initial fertility investigations: Some early tests (like AMH, thyroid function or semen analysis) may not be covered on the NHS — especially if you want to bring results to your GP to speed up a referral.

-• Travel and accommodation: NHS fertility treatment isn’t always offered at your nearest hospital.
-You may need to travel further, particularly in rural areas, which can come with extra costs for transport or overnight stays.
+• Travel and accommodation: NHS fertility treatment isn’t always at your nearest hospital, which can add costs.

-• Extra services not always included: Treatments like ICSI, blastocyst culture, or embryo glue may not be funded in your area — even if they’re clinically recommended.
-If so, you may be asked to pay privately for these add-ons during your NHS treatment.
+• Add-ons not always funded: Treatments like ICSI, blastocyst culture or embryo glue may not be covered even if clinically recommended.
+If so, you may be asked to pay for these privately during your NHS cycle.

 • Embryo storage beyond a certain timeframe: Many ICBs only fund one year of storage for frozen embryos.
 If you want to preserve them longer, you’ll usually need to cover the additional annual cost yourself — typically between £175 and £440 per year, from our IVF cost research.
 [6]